 — Clutterbuck & Megginson in Making Coaching Work

 I do not believe that we are there yet.
-Just because 20% of our membership have received training in coaching does not mean that these 20% are all regularly coaching or using coaching skills.
+Just because 20% of our membership have received training in coaching does not mean that this 20 % are all regularly coaching or using coaching skills.
 Just because at least 20% of our membership has been in a formal coaching relationship and dozens of others have been coached informally doesn’t mean that all of them are continuing to grow as a result of their coaching experience.
 But we are definitely further along the road than we were 5 years ago.

 What has been instrumental in developing the coaching culture?